AliiAssi/school-mangement-system/app/Http/Controllers/need.md

 6. **Task Objective:**
    - Generate automatic timetables for all classes.
+   - Setup in mentioned with many constraints as break and start time and end time and such that off days and sessions delay
    - **Implementation Steps:**
      1. For each class:
         - Retrieve all related subjects.